josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 1. the 'dangerous' books I read
-1. Where I started (evangelicalism and Jesus Christ)
 1. Where I ended up (not evangelicalism and Jesus Christ)
 1. How I got from there to here
 1. The books, and quotes from each